jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session19.md

 We'll continue our discussion about the difference between HTML content and CSS formatting.
 We'll discuss [Semantic HTML](https://en.wikipedia.org/wiki/Semantic_HTML) and Web Agents - computer programs that automatically read and compile information from the internet.

 ### Document Object Model
 We'll discuss the [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model) - an important concept that we use to udnerstand and organize HTML pages.
+We'll play with [This DOM Visualizer](https://0xedward.github.io/dom-visualizer/).

 ### Practice
 Add your favorite quote to your index.html page!
 Make sure to use `<q>`, `<blockquote>`, and/or `<cite>` tags appropriately!